jberg1980/Google-Cloud-IAM-Policy/README.md

 #### Steps

 1. Navigate to the "Billing" section in the Google Cloud Console.
-2. Link your project to a billing account.
+2. Link my project to a billing account.
 3. Navigate to the "APIs & Services" section.
 4. Enable necessary APIs (e.g., Compute Engine API).